FernandoRD/NagiosXI_api/README.md

 ## Developing

-Feel free to download, use e modify it:
+Feel free to download, use and modify it:

 ```shell
 git clone https://github.com/FernandoRD/NagiosXI_api.git